top of page

 Let us walk through a real-life example.
 In the early 2000s, when my wife and I were moving to the Washington, D.C. area with our four young children, we could have settled anywhere.
 But we made public education our highest priority.

-So we chose the Langley High School pyramid—an area known for exceptional public schools in the early 2000s.
-It was not the cheapest or most convenient, but we traded other luxuries and conveniences (new cars, vacations, longer commute times, etc.) to be in the right district.
+So we chose the Langley High School pyramid—an area known for exceptional public schools at that time.
+It was not the cheapest or most convenient, but we traded other luxuries and conveniences (new cars, vacations, longer commute times, etc.) to be in a high-quality school district.
 It was not just about money; it was about willingness to change, sacrifice, and prioritize.
 We embraced the "Pursuit of Happiness" concept from the Declaration of Independence and sought public education as our happiness priority.

 Everyone has constraints.
 Some are more opportunity-constrained than others.
 But everyone has some ability to make tradeoffs.
 Choosing not to change is a decision too.

 And this is the heart of the matter: choice requires agency.
-Whether it is switching neighborhoods, changing schools, or moving to a state with better public services, we must preserve the ability of Americans to vote with their feet.
-That means fewer centralized decisions, more local autonomy, and more diversity of choice.
+Whether it's switching neighborhoods, changing schools, or moving to a state with better public services, we must preserve and encourage Americans to vote with their feet.
+Found in that agency is our constitutionally intended promise of “life, liberty, and the pursuit of happiness.”
+That means fewer centralized decisions, more local autonomy, and greater diversity of choice—so individuals can pursue the futures that align with their own values and circumstances.

 Policy Suggestion: Help People Move

 If I were to recommend one impactful federal social program, it would be this: Help people move.
-The late comedian Sam Kinison once shouted that the solution to world hunger was not food—but U-Hauls.
-Kinison advocated for moving to where the food is.
-Beneath the humor lies a serious policy insight: reduce the money costs or transaction costs of mobility, and people will reallocate themselves toward opportunity and away from systemic failure.
+The late comedian Sam Kinison once shouted that the solution to world hunger was not food donations—but U-Hauls.
+His policy message, delivered with his signature exaggerated comedic style, encourages people to relocate closer to opportunities rather than remain in areas of natural or systemic scarcity.

 That is why mobility support is so crucial.
 The United States is vast and richly diverse.
 People should be empowered to discover communities that align with their values, career goals, and educational priorities.
 Whether seeking safer neighborhoods, better schools, or functioning public services, mobility is one of the most powerful tools of self-determination.

 Freedom is not merely the right to speak or worship.
-It is the ability to reposition your life when local institutions falter.
-Markets thrive when people can act on accurate signals.
+It is the ability to reposition your life when local institutions become misaligned with your goals.
+Markets thrive when people can understand and act on accurate signals.
 Democracies remain dynamic when citizens can vote with their feet.

-The message is simple: If your government no longer works for you, find one that does—and let policy help you get there.
+The message is simple: If your local situation no longer works for you, find one that does—and good government policy is one that helps you get there.

 In Conclusion: Pursue Happiness Somewhere Else